A distribution-free mixed-integer optimization approach to hierarchical modelling of clustered and longitudinal data: Methods

 \subsubsection{Classification and assignments}

-In order to extract cluster information for the training dataset, we will use a combination of the cluster effect information and a trained classifier to improve predictions.
-A key goal is the accurate predictions of new observations that may not belong to one of the predetermined clusters, which we will call out-of-cluster observations.
+To extrapolate cluster information from the training dataset, we propose a method that combines cluster effect data and a trained classifier to enhance predictions.
+A central objective is to make precise predictions for new observations that may not belong to any of the preexisting clusters.

-The naive approach to prediction would be to just use the population level estimates.
-That is for a new observation $\boldsymbol{X}_\nu$, we predict

-We choose to implement ``interpretable" classification algorithms, such as CARTs \citep{breiman2017classification} or OCTs \citep{Bertsimas_Dunn_2017}, as it allows for us to interpret the underlying clustering.
-The classifier is run on the test set, and the distributions over the classes are obtained.
-Consider the new observation $\boldsymbol{X}_\nu$, which has a classification distribution of $\pi_\nu$.
-We are thus allowed one of two possible use cases:
+The most straightforward prediction approach would involve the use of only the population-level estimates.
+In other words, for a new observation $\boldsymbol{X}_\nu$, we would predict $Y_\nu = \mathbf{X}_\nu \boldsymbol{\beta}$.
+We opt for the implementation of ``interpretable'' classification algorithms, such as CARTs \citep{breiman2017classification} or OCTs \citep{Bertsimas_Dunn_2017}, which facilitate the interpretation of underlying clustering.
+The classifier is executed on the test set, and class distributions are procured.
+Given a new observation $\boldsymbol{X}_\nu$ with a classification distribution of $\pi_\nu$, we propose two potential usage scenarios: